-Through ups and downs in the fortunes of our Club over nigh on seven decades, Gordon Biscoe was renowned for his wicked sense of humour allied to a determination that he would do whatever he could for Belgrave Harriers as a competitor, committee member, team manager, and administrator.
-There are very, very few in our history who have worked so hard within the Club, while at the same time representing it in outside organisations at all levels of the sport as a whole.
+Through the ups and downs in the fortunes of our Club over nigh on seven decades, Gordon Biscoe was renowned for his wicked sense of humour allied to a determination that he would do whatever he could for Belgrave Harriers as a competitor, committee member, team manager, and administrator.
+There are very, very few in our history who have worked so hard within the Club, while at the same time representing it in outside organisations at all levels of the sport.
 On one day he might be marking out the course for a race on Wimbledon Common, while on another, presenting medals as President of the South of England Athletics Association.

 We look back fondly on his time with Belgrave Harriers.

 … It was a bitterly cold December Saturday morning.
 Two hoary veterans, though clad in woollen hats, waterproof suits, and wearing stout boots, felt the chill rising from the soggy ground on the Common.
 The sleet-laden wind stung their faces as they hammered home a row of iron spikes and linked them with plastic tape.

 “You know,” said Gordon, “I’m getting too old for this.”

 Just then, a rather officious-looking gent approached the duo.
 “Excuse me.
 What do you think you are doing?”